 6. Deployment interface: Users can browse repos, customize parameters, and deploy them to RunPod infrastructure with minimal configuration.

-directory, following the instructions in the Hub publishing guide.
+1. Add the required configuration files in a .runpod directory, following the instructions in the Hub publishing guide.

 2. Create a GitHub release to establish a versioned snapshot.